Overview

 Frequently asked questions

-Is New Mexico a walk-through state?
+Is New Mexico a Nurse Licensure Compact state?

-No, New Mexico isn't a walk-through state.
+Yes New Mexico is a Nurse Licensure Compact state.